 for keeping the centre open and greeting our pilgrims with a smile and a coffee.

-Management and Support – Jim McNicholas, has overall responsibility for the co-ordination and running of the Centre.
+Management and Support – Jim McNicholas, and Bernard have overall responsibility for the co-ordination and running of the Centre.

 Passports – Available in the Sacristy (9:00 am to 12 noon Monday to Friday) or in the Camino Centre.
 Visit www.caminosociety.ie for opening times.